Are you interested in exploring with others what constitutional transformation could look like, to actualise Te Tiriti o Waitangi?

-to develop awareness and understanding of Matike Mai Aotearoa.
+Join this in-person group to develop your awareness and understanding of Matike Mai Aotearoa.

 Process of Sessions: